A charming mud-brick village where you can wander around lush banana / palm plantations and old abandoned houses.

 It is, of course, a humorous comment but consider the following true story…

 When I first started teaching English in Oman, we had to give a level test to our prospective students.
 One of the questions on this test was ‘what are your hobbies?’.
 To which, I would find the answer, ‘Eating bananas.’
 At first, I didn’t pay attention.
 But, as it occurred over and over again, it started to intrigue me.
 Was eating bananas really a hobby in Oman?
 As in, at the weekend, when someone wants to relax, they stay at home and indulge in a bowl of plantains?
 Really?
-I was curious and spoke with some of my Omani friends about this.
-Their interpretation of the mysterious answer was that it represents an ‘easy answer’ to write in English.
-I understood and it made me smile.

 But, back to Birkat al Mouz.